Are you sure you want to clear your comparison?

 • Description of the steps to reproduce the issue

-• The details of the system where the tests were conducted
+• The details of system where the tests were conducted

-By following the Vulnerability Disclosure Procedure, we will respond to you within a maximum of 48 business hours of receiving the initial report.
+By following the Vulnerability Disclosure Procedure, we will respond to you within a maximum of 5 business days upon receiving the initial report.
 If the reported security issue will be confirmed by looking at the impact, severity, and exploit the complexity of the vulnerability report; we may ask for your further contribution to resolve the potential vulnerability within 90 days.

 3.2.
 Scope of Vulnerabilities